Thursday, April 1, 2021

 “We will depart from Charleston, AFB S.C., when making over-water flights over route structure assigned to us by the Eastern Transport Air Force, said Davey during a ceremony marking the assignment of the wing’s first C-97s.
 Davey went on to explain that these routes would include South America, Europe and the middle east with some flights traveling 4,000 non-stop miles.

-Through the remainder of 1961, 31 pilots and 29 flight engineers had undergone home-station training on the C-97.[3]
-Subsequently the Ga.
-Air National Guard announced that the Savannah-based 165th Fighter Group would also convert to the heavy transport mission.
+By the end of 1961, 31 pilots and 29 flight engineers had undergone home-station training on the C-97.[3]
+Subsequently, the Georgia Air National Guard announced that the Savannah-based 165th Fighter Group would also convert to the heavy transport mission.
 The 165th received its first C-97 in 1961[4] and was redesignated the 165th MATS Heavy Transport on April 1, 1962.[5]

 Among the first pilot crew members from Savannah to be checked out in the C-97 were Capt.
 Ben Patterson, right, and Capt.
 Kenneth R. Davis.
 Patterson